CottageLabs/website/content/pages/cottage.md

     <img src="/images/cottage/1_1_door_fold.jpg" alt="The Cottage Part"/>

 2. Fold the cottage around into a 4 sided structure.
-The 2 right panels of the cottage will wrap around the outside, so the door sits over the front wall
+The 2 right panels of the cottage will wrap around the outside, so the door sits over the front wall.

-3. Tuck the tab on the right of the door into the vertical slot on the corner of the cottage
+3. Tuck the tab on the right of the door into the vertical slot on the corner of the cottage.

     <img src="/images/cottage/1_3_wrapped_around.jpg" alt="The Cottage Part"/>

 4. Above the door, fold the side flaps in, and the front flap down.
 Push the front flap's tab into the horizontal slot in the front wall of the cottage.
 Once done, you can reach inside the cottage and fold the flap to provide more strength.

-5. Fold the roof flaps back along their creases
+5. Fold the roof flaps back along their creases.

     <img src="/images/cottage/1_5_roof_tabs.jpg" alt="The Cottage Part"/>